danielwertheim/routemeister/README.md

 Now, you need to define a message handler marker interface.
 The requirements are:

-- Generic interface (name it what ever you want) with one generic argument
+- Generic interface, with one generic argument (name it what ever you want)
 - Should contain a single method (name it what ever you want)
 - The method should accept one argument only (the message)
 - The method should return `Task`.